Hot dry noodles: Final steps

 Once seasoned, the noodles are thoroughly stirred to evenly coat them with sauce.
 They are served immediately while hot.

 Origin

-Summer in Wuhan is extremely long, and the high temperature causes food to spoil rapidly.
-Consequently, in the past people added baking soda to noodles to slow down the process of food spoilage.
-This evolved into the creation of hot dry noodles.
+Summer in Wuhan is long, and high temperatures cause food to spoil rapidly.
+Consequently, people would add baking soda to noodles to slow down the process of food spoilage.
+This eventually led to the creation of hot dry noodles.

-There are multiple widespread origin stories for hot dry noodles:
+There are multiple origin stories for the invention of hot dry noodles: